-Please contact us if you have a suggestion about a story like this that we can share.
+If you have a suggestion about a story like this that we can share, please contact us.

 » A 47-year veteran of Brooklyn’s Acme Smoked Fish says farewell on his final ‘Fish Friday’

-This story hits close to home.
-My family is several generations of NYC Jewish smoked salmon eaters.
+Peace’s founder Jeff Marden says, “my family is several generations of NYC Jewish smoked salmon eaters.
 When my parents could afford it, it was on our Sunday morning table alongside the NY Times.
-This story makes me wonder how many times my family and their friends had eaten their lox.
-Either way, it’s a wonderful NYC food history story.
-I hope you enjoy it.
-Read the full article.
+This story makes me wonder how many times my family and their friends had eaten Acme’s lox.
+It’s a wonderful NYC food history story.
+I hope you enjoy it.”

 » Army of Volunteers Showers First Responders With Food, Water

-This is a touching story about the outpouring of support for the first responders who are searching for survivors of the Miami condominium collapse in 2021.
-Volunteers in the hundreds have been bringing food and cold drink, day and night.
+This is a touching story about the outpouring of support for the first responders searching for survivors of the Miami condominium collapse in 2021.
+Volunteers in the hundreds have been bringing food and cold drinks, day and night.

-Pastor Ezequiel Fattore of the Casa Church has been working with victims’ families.
-“He’s had heartbreaking conversations with loved ones of those dead and missing.
-Some members of his church have friends still unaccounted for.
-But he said the outpouring from volunteers has reaffirmed his faith.
-‘It gives hope for humanity,’ he said.”
+A pastor who has been working with victims’ families said that he has had heartbreaking conversations with loved ones of those dead and missing and that the outpouring from volunteers has reaffirmed his faith.
+“It gives hope for humanity,” he said.
 Read the full article.

-This is a beautiful story of a volunteer-run food bank that hands out over 150 hot meals a night in Manhattan’s Herald Square.
-They are prepared at a mosque in Sunset Park, Queens, “as part of an initiative for Muslims Giving Back [MGB], a volunteer-run food bank and community assistance charity catering to homeless, immigrant, and low-income New Yorkers.
+This is a beautiful story about a volunteer-run food bank that hands out over 150 hot meals a night in Manhattan’s Herald Square.
+They are prepared as part of an initiative by Muslims Giving Back (MGB), a volunteer-run food bank and community assistance charity catering to homeless, immigrant, and low-income New Yorkers.

-‘Charity is more done for us… when we hand someone food, we don’t expect a thank you from them.
-We tell them thank you.'”
-Read the full article.
+The director of MGB said, “Charity is more done for us… when we hand someone food, we don’t expect a thank you from them.
+We tell them thank you.”
+Read or listen to the full article.

 These stories need to be told.
 The world needs to hear news and stories about healing and building peace — now as much as ever.